Low-level radioactive waste policy of the United States: New York vs. United States

 New York attempted to negotiate a regional compact with neighboring states in the northeast, but most of the states were alarmed by the volume of LLWs that New York produced.
 After 55 sites were examined in ten different geographic areas, public protests, demonstrations and civil disobedience from NIMBY members led the governor of New York to suspend further investigation for siting the LLW facility.
 The state of New York and two counties (Allegany and Cortland) filed a lawsuit against the LLW Policy Act in result of its inconsistency with the Tenth Amendment and the guarantee clause.
 Including New York and the support of the two counties, seventeen states also joined New York as amici.
 The three states with the original LLW joined the defendants.
 The petitioners engaged three sets of incentives made to persuade states in following the LLW Policy Act Amendments.
 Each involved the responsibility for LLW that is generated within each states borders.
 They stated that the act and incentives “commandeers the legislative process of the states,” by directly compelling the states to enforce a federal mandate involving the disposal of LLW.
 Referring to Philadelphia v New Jersey, where the Supreme Court decided a state can not discriminate against another states waste in accepting shipments at an operating disposal site, the majority held the regulation of LLW disposal is within the congress clause authority.
 After many reviews of the provisions, the third “take title” incentive was found to present states with two unconstitutional alternatives: accepting the “responsibility and ownership of the waste, or regulate according to Congress' instruction”.
 Therefore, the take title provision was severed from the LLW policy act, leaving the remaining two provisions.

 Alabama v.
 North Carolina

 After the Low Level Radioactive Waste Policy Act of 1980 was passed, a number of interstate compacts were formed to collectively dispose of LLRW.
 These included the Southeast Interstate Low-Level Radioactive Waste Management Compact.
 Following a dispute over North Carolina's duties to host a disposal facility, the other states in the Compact filed a lawsuit against North Carolina.

+Entergy Arkansas US v.
+Nebraska

+The Central Interstate Low-Level Radioactive Waste Compact designated Nebraska to be the host state for the Compact's disposal site.
+In Entergy Arkansas US v.
+Nebraska, Nebraska was found liable for damages resulting from failure to meet its obligations under the Compact by licensing a disposal site.
+In 2005, Nebraska paid over $145 million in damages to the Central Interstate Low-Level Radioactive Waste Commission, which then distributed the funds to member states affiliated corporations.
+The controversy is discussed in the book Nuclear Nebraska.